 -

 Writing holds a profound significance in my art practice, serving as a platform to merge personal insights and interests with academic and artistic knowledge.
 My texts take various forms, including research and position papers, essays, interviews, and more personal mumblings.
-The topics I explore are equally diverse: reflecting on a retreat in a Benedictine monastery, examining why I quit social media for a while, interviewing a philosopher on how artists learn, analyzing the socio-economic position of contemporary artists, and so on. -
+The topics I explore are equally diverse: reflecting on a retreat in a Benedictine monastery, interviewing a philosopher on how artists learn, analyzing the socio-economic position of contemporary artists, and so on.Analog photography

 -

 I have always been a creative, free-spirited, quirky, and thoughtful person.
-I have always been drawn to the arts—you might describe it as a calling—because I have always felt that the arts, as a discipline, offer a special kind of freedom, something I had and still have a strong need for.
+I have always been drawn to the arts—you might describe it as a calling—because I have always felt that the arts, as a discipline, offer a special kind of freedom and expression, something I had and still have a strong need for.
 Additionally, I felt that the arts are a crossroads where all kinds of disciplines can come together.

 After obtaining a propaedeutic diploma in 'Fine Art and Design Education' (2011-2013) at Fontys School of the Arts in Tilburg, I graduated cum laude in 2016 with a bachelor's degree in 'Fine Arts' (2013-2016) from the Maastricht Institute of Arts.
 Following that, I participated in 'POLIS - The Learning Community' (2016-2017), an experimental and educational artistic community.
 Lastly, I completed a master's degree in 'Arts and Culture' at Maastricht University (2018-2021).